 Returning with some friends and a teacher he climbed down the hole and began to explore.
 The boys discovered what were to become known famously as the Lascaux cave paintings – estimated to be between 17,000 to 20,000 years old and excitedly described by experts as “the cradle of art”.

-In a cave complex arranged around a main cave about 20 metres long and five metres high were what what turned out to be more than 2,000 painted and engraved images of animals and abstract symbols.
+In a cave complex arranged around a main cave about 20 metres long and five metres high were what turned out to be more than 2,000 painted and engraved images of animals and abstract symbols.

 A protective layer of chalk had made the caves watertight enabling the artwork to be remarkably preserved in vibrant blacks, browns, reds, and yellows.